qilimanjaro-tech/qililab/docs/fundamentals/platform.rst

 Ramsey sequence, looping over a parameter inside the circuit:
 ----------------------------------------------------------------

-To do a Ramsey, you also need to build, connect and setup the platform, but the circuit is different from the previous, basically for doing it in qubit q (``int``), you need:
+To perform a Ramsey sequence, build, connect and setup the platform as before, but this time with a different circuit:

 .. code-block:: python